31 January 2021

 15 January 2021

-How to Make The Suzanne Paper Airplane (Easier)
+How To Make The Suzanne Paper Airplane (Easier)

 My original post on how to make a paper airplane was a bit tedious, so this is for those times that you care just a little bit less.
 Google sites has a beautiful page that includes pdfs and videos of several paper airplanes; here's their pdf and video for the Suzanne model.